david-ortiz-developer/ZARA/README.md

 ---

-This project is ONLY for Cibernos job application process.
+This project is ONLY FOR INTERNAL USE by Cibernos.